Image

 National Program Co-Lead

-Above Ground and MiningWatch Canada are co-organizing an event series unpacking various issues surrounding so-called “critical minerals”.
+Above Ground and MiningWatch Canada co-organized an event series unpacking various issues surrounding so-called “critical minerals”.
 The growing global focus on prioritizing the exploration and extraction of minerals deemed of critical importance to economic security, defence and an energy transition comes with many questions about human rights – including Indigenous rights and labour rights –, environmental justice, and corporate accountability.

 More details about each event are below.
-Additional details forthcoming.

-Indigenous perspectives on the global critical minerals rush (Webinar 1)
+Webinar 1: Indigenous perspectives on the global critical minerals rush

 🗓️Tuesday, January 13, 2026 at 10 AM ET